xl-alt/SEKD/README.md

-# SegFormer-based Embedding-Patch Knowledge Distillation for High-Performance Crop Segmentation
+# A Lightweight Knowledge Distillation Framework for Fine-Grained Crop Segmentation in Precision Agriculture

 ## Introduction